IllSmithDa/SalesforceNotes/admin/leads.md

   4. When you qualify a lead, you can convert the lead record into an opportunity.
 You then work your opportunity until you close the deal either by completing it or canceling it.

   5. When you convert a lead, Salesforce uses the information stored in the lead record to create a business account, a contact, and an opportunity

+# More on Leads

+  1. Lead Assignment Rules

+    * Automically assign leads to users or queue

+  2. Web to lead

+    * Gather information to a web site

+    * up to 500 leads a day

+    * Quick find Web-To-Leads

+      - Select fields you need, and the return url when users are finishe

+      - include reCaptcha if necessary

+      - Click generate to generate a html file which is a form you can use to create a lead.

+  3. Quick Find Queue, create new Queue to assign leads to a specific user or profile or group

+  4. Quick Find Lead Assignment Rules,

+    * create a custom rule

+    * Find rule entry where you can add criteria based rule where a certain field and its values will determine who gets assigned to rule

+    * Now whoever is in the queue, can have the option to assign themselves.
+It is still only one owner so whoever assign first becomes the owner out the queue.